 Most Medicare drug plans have a coverage gap (also called the "donut hole").
 This means there's a temporary limit on what the drug plan will cover for drugs.

 Not everyone will enter the coverage gap.
 The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
-In 2018, once you and your plan have spent $3,750 on covered drugs ($3,820 in 2019), you're in the coverage gap.
+In 2019, once you and your plan have spent $3,820 on covered drugs, you're in the coverage gap.
 This amount may change each year.
 Also, people with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.

 Brand-name prescription drugs

-Once you reach the coverage gap in 2018, you'll pay no more than 35% of the plan's cost for covered brand-name prescription drugs (in 2019, you'll pay no more than 25% of the plan's cost).
+Once you reach the coverage gap in 2019, you'll pay no more than 25% of the plan's cost for covered brand-name prescription drugs.
 You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
 Some plans may offer higher savings in the coverage gap.
 The discount will come off of the price that your plans has set with the pharmacy for that specific drug.

 which will help you get out of the coverage gap.
 These items aren't counted toward your out-of-pocket spending: